Saturday, July 31, 2021

 Supply List for Students

 The links below will take you to RioGrande.com or other suppliers.
 To see prices for precious metal items, you need a free Rio Grande account.
-Registered Little Metal Foxes students can access the Rio for Schools program for significant savings (discounts and flat-rate shipping).
+Registered Little Metal Foxes students can access Rio Grande wholesale pricing for significant savings.
 This site may contain Amazon and other affiliate links.
 If you purchase something through the link, at no cost to you, we may receive a small commission on qualifying purchases.